-Infrastructure for the current and future charging of electric vehicles (EVs) is required for all residential buildings where parking spaces are required.
+Infrastructure for the current and future charging of electric vehicles (EVs) is required for all residential buildings where parking spaces are planned.

 The number of EV Ready and EV Capable Spaces required depends on the building's parking requirement.
-EV ready spaces are permitted to be counted toward meeting minimum parking requirements.

 The summary is below, further details and definitions can be found in Appendix K.